a2ikm/html2md/README.md

 # html2md

-This is a HTML to Markdown converter.
+This is an HTML-to-Markdown converter.

 ## Usage